antleaf/doapr/webroot/content/repositories/scielo-preprints.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: A few days
 repository_url: https://preprints.scielo.org/index.php/scielo
+user_committees: |-
-user_committees: 'Yes : board of moderators is composed by Editor-in-Chiefs of the SciELO journals or someone appointed by them.
-As this position changes within our journals, their roles as area moderators in
+  Yes : board of moderators is composed by Editor-in-Chiefs of the SciELO journals or someone appointed by them..

-  SciELO Preprints can also change.
-An area moderator can request to leave the board at any time.'
+  As this position changes within our journals, their roles as area moderators in SciELO Preprints can also change.
+An area moderator can request to leave the board at any time.
 versioning_policy: Accepts new versions of content until acceptance at journal.
 OPS always operates with the latest preprint version, but each version keeps a connection with the previous one, so that all versions are kept on the server